laszewsk/mlcommons/www/content/en/docs/tutorials/rivanna.md

 #SBATCH -A bii_dsc
 ```

+### Interactive Jobs

-In many cases a slurm job is desired, as interactive jobs may waste
+Please avoid running interactive jobs as they may waste
 SUs and we are charged by you keeing the A100 idle.

-Research Computing also offers some interactive apps such as
+Although Research Computing also offers some interactive apps such as
 JupyterLab, RStudio, CodeServer, Blender, Mathematica via our Open
 OnDemand portal at:

 * <https://rivanna-portal.hpc.virginia.edu>

+we ask you to avoid using them for benchmarks.

 To request the use of the A100s via Open OnDemand, first log in to the
 Open OnDemand portal, select the desired interactive app.
 You will be